BurkeStrang/az-204/Documentation/README.md

 ## Manual Scalling of Azure App Service
 ## Automatic Scalling of Azure App Service

+### Metrics for autoscale rules
+Autoscaling by metric requires that you define one or more autoscale rules.
+An autoscale rule specifies a metric to monitor, and how autoscaling should respond when this metric crosses a defined threshold.
+The metrics you can monitor for a web app are:

+* CPU Percentage.
+This metric is an indication of the CPU utilization across all instances.
+A high value shows that instances are becoming CPU-bound, which could cause delays in processing client requests.
+* Memory Percentage.
+This metric captures the memory occupancy of the application across all instances.
+A high value indicates that free memory could be running low, and could cause one or more instances to fail.
+* Disk Queue Length.
+This metric is a measure of the number of outstanding I/O requests across all instances.
+A high value means that disk contention could be occurring.
+* Http Queue Length.
+This metric shows how many client requests are waiting for processing by the web app.
+If this number is large, client requests might fail with HTTP 408 (Timeout) errors.
+Data In.
+This metric is the number of bytes received across all instances.
+* Data Out.
+This metric is the number of bytes sent by all instances.

+You can also scale based on metrics for other Azure services.
+For example, if the web app processes requests received from a Service Bus Queue, you might want to spin up additional instances of a web app if the number of items held in an Azure Service Bus Queue exceeds a critical length.

+We recommend choosing an adequate margin between the scale-out and in thresholds.
+As an example, consider the following better rule combination.

+* Increase instances by 1 count when CPU% >= 80
+* Decrease instances by 1 count when CPU% <= 60
+In this case

+1. Assume there are 2 instances to start with.
+2. If the average CPU% across instances goes to 80, autoscale scales out adding a third instance.
+3. Now assume that over time the CPU% falls to 60.
+4. Autoscale's scale-in rule estimates the final state if it were to scale-in.
+For example, 60 x 3 (current instance count) = 180 / 2 (final number of instances when scaled in) = 90.
+So autoscale does not scale-in because it would have to scale-out again immediately.
+Instead, it skips scaling in.
+5. The next time autoscale checks, the CPU continues to fall to 50.
+It estimates again - 50 x 3 instance = 150 / 2 instances = 75, which is below the scale-out threshold of 80, so it scales in successfully to 2 instances.

 # <ins> [Virtual Machine Scale Sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/)
 Azure virtual machine scale sets let you create and manage a group of load balanced VMs.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
 Scale sets provide high availability to your applications, and allow you to centrally manage, configure, and update a large number of VMs.
 With virtual machine scale sets, you can build large-scale services for areas such as compute, big data, and container workloads.